Planning a Course of Study

 A student may not change from one section to another of the same course without the approval of the professor.

 When a student drops a class during the first week of the semester, the class is deleted from the student’s record.
 A grade of “W” is issued when a student drops the class on the second week of the semester.
-A student may withdraw from a class up to the date published in the Student Handbook/Calendar to receive a “W”.
-No withdrawals will be permitted on the tenth week or by the published date.
+A student may withdraw from a class up to the tenth week of the semester and automatically receive a “W”.
+No withdrawals will be permitted on the tenth week.

 Auditing Courses.
 With the approval of the department/school, students may register on an audit basis in courses for which they are qualified.
 Auditors are to be admitted to classes of limited enrollment only if there are places after all students who wish to enroll for credit have been accommodated.
 Class attendance is expected but examinations and reports may be omitted.
 With the approval of the professor, a student may change a course registration from audit to credit or from credit to audit only during the first week of instruction.
 No credit is given for courses audited.
 Students taking nine or more hours of undergraduate credit may audit any additional class(es) for free—as long as the professor approves the audit, the minimum student enrollment in course has been met, and/or there is sufficient room in the class.
 Students taking eight or less hours for credit will be charged one-half of the regular tuition charge.

 Canceled Classes.
 The Vice President for Academic Administration or a department/school may cancel a class for which fewer than six tuition paying students enroll.
 This policy applies to ordinary classes but not to directed study courses, private lessons, and other special classes such as special methods of secondary teaching.
 Students enrolled in canceled classes should confer with their advisers to determine alternate means to complete their schedules.